Acknowledgment and Coauthorship

 You must have a valid budget number and appropriate training on the instruments before using them without assistance.
 Once you have been trained, you may not train co-workers.
-Everyone must be trained by a Characterization Facility staff member - cross-training of new users by existing users is not allowed.
-Furthermore, you must notify us of any changes to your account, i.e., new budget number, phone number, departure from the University, etc.
+Everyone must be trained by a Characterization Facility staff member.
+Furthermore, you must notify us by email of any changes to your account, i.e., new budget number, phone number, departure from the University, etc.

 - There is a 48-hour cancellation policy for instrument time.